 - Drill 1/2 inch holes with a hammer drill for the concrete wedge anchors.

 Concrete wedge anchors have a metal sleeve on the tapered bottom end that grabs tight when the anchor is pulled against the hole by the threaded nut.
 These anchors work extremely well.

 The concrete anchors must be set at least 2-1/4 inches deep.
 Drill the hole about 1 inch deeper (or 3-1/4 inches total) to allow for dust accumulation at the bottom of the hole.

 Mark the minimum depth line on the anchor (blue line) and tap the anchor into the hole.
-The 3-1/2 lb sledge hammer as shown here is overkill for the job.
+The 3-1/2 lb sledge hammer as shown here is more than enough for the job.

 Place the washer and nut on the anchor and tighten.
 The anchor should grab fast with almost no slippage.